Create/Edit/Copy Tool Dialog (Remote SSH External Tools)

 To create a new group, type its name in the list.

 The path to the executable file to be run.
-Use to select the file, Insert macro to open the Macros dialog to select a macro.
+Click to select the file or to open the Macros dialog to select a macro.

 (Macros are resolved at runtime and let you specify context information such as currently selected file, your project source paths, and so on)

 The arguments to be passed to the program the way you'd specify them on the command line.
-Use Insert macro to open the Macros dialog to select a macro.
+Click to open the Macros dialog to select a macro.

 When specifying the arguments, follow these rules:

-In this section, appoint the %destination_environment% to access through the SSH terminal and specify where the connection settings should be taken from:
+In this section, appoint the a remote Web server or the default remote interpreter to access through the SSH terminal and specify where the connection settings should be taken from: